How To Use Leverage In Long-Term Investing To Increase Returns

 What does it mean to be leveraged in long-term investing?

-This can be used either by borrowing money from a bank or directly from your 100x leverage crypto exchange if that feature is an option.
+This can be done either by borrowing money from a bank or directly from a crypto exchange that offers high leverage.

 However, this does not come without added risks.
-When you boost your investing schemes with funds you also run the risk of losing money faster than normal and if you fail in your stock picking, you might end up getting liquidated.
+Boosting investment exposure with borrowed funds also runs the risk of losing money faster than normal, and poor stock picking can lead to getting liquidated.

 What is a leveraged investment?

-An investment is any investment in any asset class where you use borrowed funds to increase your buying power.
-For example, a stock can be a leveraged investment if you have access to more capital either from a bank loan or through a stock exchange that offers leverage.
+A leveraged investment is any investment in any asset class where borrowed funds are used to increase buying power.
+For example, a stock can be a leveraged investment if there is access to more capital either from a bank loan or through a stock exchange that offers leverage.

-Nowadays there are great options for retail investors who are looking to boost earnings with a bigger stake in the market and the most popular long-term investment with margin is ETFs.
+Today there are many instruments that let retail investors take on more exposure with the same amount of capital, and one of the most commonly used in long-term portfolios is the leveraged ETF.
 The reason why ETFs have grown in popularity as a margin-traded product is due to the accessibility and the low cost offered.

-Here is a list of the most popular asset classes and investment products that are used in combination with leverage:
+Here is a list of asset classes and investment products that are used in combination with leverage:

 • Stocks